Have you ever applied for an Indonesian e-Visa online?

 - Bali Travel Warning: Street Currency Scams, Avoid Becoming the Next Victim!

 First, Indonesian government websites always end with .go.id.
-When you receive an email, check the sender’s address and links first.
-If the URL doesn’t match, close it immediately.
+When you receive an email, check the sender’s address and links first—if the URL doesn’t match, close it immediately.

 Bali Currency Exchange Guide